oracle/python-cx_Oracle/doc/src/user_guide/installation.rst

       or venv?

     - Do you get the error "``No module named pip``"?
-The pip module is builtin to Python from version 2.7.9 but is sometimes removed by the OS.
-Use the venv module (builtin to Python 3.x) or virtualenv module (Python 2.x) instead.
+The pip module is builtin to Python but is sometimes removed by the OS.
+Use the venv module (builtin to Python 3.x) or virtualenv module instead.

     - Do you get the error "``fatal error: dpi.h: No such file or directory``" when building from source code?
 Ensure that your source installation has